 - If fewer than (10) students register for a given internship course, the faculty member will be paid on a pro-rated basis of 10% of the base pay rate per credit hour per student.

-- A faculty member will be paid for only one internship course section per summer session (Session I, Session II, or the entire summer session.)
+- A faculty member will be paid for only one internship course section during the summer.

 - The Curriculum and Instruction Committee offers the following guidelines of documentary materials expected for departments offering summer internships courses: